asonolet/mefikit/mefikit/src/umesh/README.md

 ## 🔄 Mesh Ownership and Views: `UMesh`, `UMeshView`, and `UMeshBase`

-MeFiKit uses a very flexible ownership data model based on ndarray ownership model.
-Each array can be OwnedRepr or ViewRepr (for connectivity array, coordinates array, all fields and all groups).
+MeFiKit uses an internal very flexible ownership data model based on ndarray ownership model.
+Each array can be OwnedArcRepred, OwnedRepr or ViewRepr (for connectivity array, coordinates array, all fields and all groups).
+The following two variants are exposed : UMeshView, which only contains views, and UMesh, which only contains ArcArrays.
+UMesh is the rust owned struct that is managed by all "transformer" algorithm.
+It allows for cheap copy of the coordinates tables, or of the fields.
+UMeshView is the view only variant.
 This makes integration with other systems (e.g., C or Python) efficient and safe, while also enabling high-performance zero-copy operations.
 This memory model brings a bit of complexity but allows for great flexibility.

 ### 📦 `UMesh` – Owned Mesh

-`UMesh` owns its data:
+`UMesh` owns and shares its data:
 - Coordinate array (`ArcArray2<f64>`)
-- Element blocks with connectivities, fields, families, groups
+- Element blocks with connectivities (`ArcArray<usize>`), fields (`ArcArrayD<f64>`), families, groups

 This type is used for:
 - Internal mesh manipulation in Rust